 1. Name and experience record of drilled shaft superintendent or foreman in responsible charge of drilled shaft operations.
-Ensure the drilled shaft superintendent or foreman in responsible charge of the drilled shaft operations has a minimum of one year of experience of installing drilled shafts of the size and depth shown in the Plans and a minimum of three years experience in the construction of drilled shafts using the following methods:
+Ensure the drilled shaft superintendent or foreman in responsible charge of the drilled shaft operations has a minimum of one year of experience of installing drilled shafts of the size and depth shown in the plans and a minimum of three years experience in the construction of drilled shafts using the following methods:

-a.
-Mineral slurry,

-b.
-Casings up to the length shown in the Plans,

-c.
-Shaft drilling operations on water under conditions as shown in the Plans.
+- a.
+Mineral slurry, - b.
+Casings up to the length shown in the plans, - c.
+Shaft drilling operations on water under conditions as shown in the plans.

-2. List and size of proposed equipment, including cranes, drills, augers, bailing buckets, final cleaning equipment, desanding equipment, slurry pumps, core sampling equipment, tremies or concrete pumps, casings, etc.

-4550000 All Jobs

-3. Details of sequence of construction operations and sequence of shaft construction in bents or shaft groups.

-4. Details of shaft excavation methods.

-5. Details of slurry, including proposed methods to mix, circulate, desand, test methods, and proposed testing laboratory to document test results.

-6. Details of proposed methods to clean shaft after initial excavation.

-7. Details of shaft reinforcement, including methods to ensure centering/required cover, cage integrity during placement, placement procedures, cage support, and tie downs.

-8. Details of concrete placement, including elapsed concrete placement times and proposed operational procedures for concrete tremie or pump, including initial placement, raising during placement, and overfilling of the shaft concrete.
-Provide provisions to ensure proper final shaft cutoff elevation.

-9. Details of casing removal when removal is required, including minimum concrete head in casing during removal.

-10. Required submittals, including shop drawing and concrete design mixes.

-11. Details of any required load tests, including equipment and procedures, and recent calibrations for any jacks or load cells.

-12. Proposed Cross-Hole Sonic Logging (CSL) Specialty Engineer to perform, log, analyze, and report the test results.

-13. Methods and equipment proposed to prevent displacement of casing and/or shafts during placement and compaction of fill.

-14. Provide the make and model of the shaft inspection device, if applicable.

-15. Details of environmental control procedures used to prevent loss of slurry or concrete into waterways or other protected areas.

-16. Proposed schedule for test shaft installation, load tests and production shaft installation.

-17. Other information shown in the Plans or requested by the Engineer.

-18. For drilled shafts for miscellaneous structures constructed using polymer slurry, identify the polymer slurry meeting the requirements of 455-15.8.2, the pH and viscosity ranges recommended by the manufacturer for the materials to be excavated and a description of the mixing method to be used.
-Submit the Material Safety Data Sheets (MSDS) for the product, and certifications that the polymer slurry and components meet the requirements of 455-15.8.2.
+- 2. List and size of proposed equipment, including cranes, drills, augers, bailing buckets, final cleaning equipment, desanding equipment, slurry pumps, core sampling equipment, tremies or concrete pumps, casings, etc. - 3.
+Details of sequence of construction operations and sequence of shaft construction in bents or shaft groups. - 4.
+Details of shaft excavation methods and drilling log procedures. - 5.
+Details of slurry, including proposed methods to mix, circulate, desand, test methods, and proposed testing laboratory to document test results. - 6.
+Details of proposed methods to clean shaft after initial excavation. - 7.
+Details of shaft reinforcement, including methods to ensure centering/required cover, cage integrity during placement, placement procedures, cage support, and tie downs. - 8.
+Details of concrete placement, including elapsed concrete placement times and proposed operational procedures for concrete tremie or pump, including initial placement, raising during placement, and overfilling of the shaft concrete.
+Provide provisions to ensure proper final shaft cutoff elevation. - 9.
+Details of casing removal when removal is required, including minimum concrete head in casing during removal. - 10.
+Required submittals, including shop drawing and concrete design mixes. - 11.
+Details of any required load tests, including equipment and procedures, and recent calibrations for any jacks or load cells. - 12.
+Details of any required cross-hole-sonic logging (CSL) tubes, test equipment, procedures and proposed CSL Specialty Engineer to perform, log, analyze, and report the test results. - 13.
+Methods and equipment proposed to prevent displacement of casing and/or shafts during placement and compaction of fill. - 14.
+Details of environmental control procedures used to prevent loss of slurry or concrete into waterways or other protected areas. - 15.
+Proposed schedule for test shaft installation, load tests and production shaft installation - 16.
+Other information shown in the plans or requested by the Engineer. - 17.
+For drilled shafts for miscellaneous structures constructed using polymer slurry, identify the polymer slurry meeting the requirements of Section 455-15.8.2, the pH and viscosity ranges recommended by the manufacturer for the materials to be excavated and a description of the mixing method to be used.
+Submit the Material Safety Data Sheets (MSDS) for the product, and certifications that the polymer slurry and components meet the requirements of Section 455-15.8.2.
 Submit the contact information for the manufacturer's representative available for immediate contact during shaft construction and the representative's schedule of availability.